top of page

 10 ways you can help at home:

-1. Read to your child: this will instil a love of words and stories.
+1. Read to your child: this will instill a love of words and stories.
 Also, by reading to your child, you can discuss words, their meanings and sounds, while enriching their vocabulary.

 2. Read aloud together: this may sound counterintuitive as it takes more time for a child with dyslexia to read aloud, but reading aloud helps your child to understand the flow of a sentence.